CoFH/cofh.github.io/docs/thermal-foundation/fluids/elemental/blazing-pyrotheum/index.md

 ### Magmatic Dynamo fuel
-When used as fuel in a [magmatic dynamo](/docs/thermal-expansion/dynamos/magmatic-dynamo/), blazing pyrotheum yields 2,000,000 RF per bucket.
+When used as fuel in a [magmatic dynamo](/docs/thermal-expansion/dynamos/magmatic-dynamo/), a bucket of blazing pyrotheum yields 2,000,000 RF, or 2,500,000 RF if an [isentropic reservoir](/docs/thermal-expansion/augments/dynamo/magmatic/isentropic-reservoir/) is installed.

 ### Reactant Dynamo fuel
 When used together with [cryotheum